-1. There have been reports in literature that a variety of metals, polymers, chemicals, and other materials used in the manufacturing of orthopaedic implants may cause cancer and other adverse reactions.
+I. There have been reports in literature that a variety of metals, polymers, chemicals, and other materials used in the manufacturing of orthopaedic implants may cause cancer and other adverse reactions.
 Because of the long latency period required to induce tumors in humans, there is no conclusive evidence of the relationship between orthopaedic implants and malignant tumors.
-Even though no clear association has been established, any risks and uncertainties regarding the long term effects of artificial joints and fixation devices should be discussed with the patient prior to surgery.
+Even though no clear association has been established, any risks and uncertainties regarding the long term effects to artificial joints and fixation devices should be discussed with the patient prior to surgery.
 The patient should also know that any condition that causes chronic damage to tissues may be oncogenic.
-Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft tissue sites (lung, breast, digestive system, and others) to bone or seeded to those locations during operative and diagnostic procedures such as biopsies, and from progression of Paget's disease.
-Patients suffering from Paget's disease who are candidates for implantation procedures in the adverse for an exact and the soft disease of the soft disease.
+Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft issue sites (lung, breast, digestive system, and others) to bone or seeded to those locations during operative and diagnostic procedures such as biopsies, and from progression of Paget's disease.
+Patient suffering from Paget's disease who are candidates for implantation procedures in the accordingly.